gnss-sdr/geniuss-place/_posts/2016-06-28-understanding-data-types.md

 post-processing.

-GNSS-SDR is designed to work with a wide range of radiofrequency front-ends, each one with its own parameters of sampling frequency, number of bits per sample, signal format (baseband or passband), etc.
+GNSS-SDR is designed to work with a wide range of radiofrequency front-ends, each one with its own parameters for the sampling frequency, number of bits per sample, signal format (baseband or passband), etc.
-When the sample stream enters the host computer, there is a first processing block, called *Signal Conditioner*, which is in charge of accommodate the sample stream in a format tractable by a computer.
+When the sample stream enters the host computer, there is a first processing block, called *Signal Conditioner*, which is in charge of accommodating the sample stream in a format tractable by a computer.
 The containers of data in a computer system are called **data types**.

 ### Data type definition

-A *type* is a set of possible values which an object, reference, function or expression can possess, and it is defined as its representation and a set of operators manipulating these representations.
-The type is a property which both restricts the operations that are permitted for those entities and provides semantic meaning to the otherwise generic sequences of bits.
+A *type* is a set of possible values that an object, reference, function, or expression can possess, and it is defined as its representation and a set of operators manipulating these representations.
+The type is a property that both restricts the operations that are permitted for those entities and provides semantic meaning to the otherwise generic sequences of bits.
 {: .notice--info}